Imaginaries, products and the adele ring

-(1) is \cite{DM-boole}, Theorem 2.3, and presumably (2) is not hard to deduce.
-Alternatively (2) can be proved using the criterion of (\cite{ChH}, Appendix) that a 0-definable $D$ is embedded and stably embedded in $T$ if $T$ has a saturated model $M$ such that $Aut(M) \to Aut(D^M)$ is surjective.
-(This will also gives an alternative proof of (1).)
+(2) can be proved directly from (1) or by using the criterion of Lemma 1 in the Appendix of \cite{ChH}: an $\emptyset$-definable $D$ is embedded and stably embedded in $T$ if $T$ has a saturated model $M$ such that $Aut(M) \to Aut(D^M)$ is surjective.
+This also gives an alternative proof of (1).

 Let $T={{ABAI}}_\infty$ or $ABAI_n$.
 Let $M,N$ be saturated models of $T$ of the same cardinality.
 Let $\bar{B}$ denote $B/J$, and for $x \in B$ let $\bar{x}$ denote the class of $x$ modulo $J$.
 Let $G: \bar{B}(M) \to \bar{B}(N)$ be any Boolean algebra isomorphism ($G$ exists by completeness of the theory of atomless Boolean algebras.)
 Further let $f: A \to B$ be an isomorphism of finite subalgebras of $M,N$ respectively, such that $G(\bar{a}) =\bar{f(a)}$ for $a \in A$.
 Then we can easily extend $f$ to a bigger domain preserving these properties, analyzing $1$-types over $A$, or by taking $M,N$ countable and using Stone duality.
 Thus a back-and-forth argument provides an isomorphism $M \to N$ extending $G$ and $f$.